khanyuinc/cep-template/README.md

 # What is this project?
 This project is a baseline template for making Adobe CEP extensions based on how I like to code and how I think they should be organized and written.
-It also provides is an initial project structure, a grunt grunt script that automatically deploys the code into the CEP extensions directory on every run and automatically creates self signed signed zxp files for easy distribution.
+It also provides or does the following:

+1. Clone the code anywhere on your machine and the grunt script will automatically deploy it into the CEP extensions directory.
+1. The code has been architected in a way that you can manage DEBUG and RELEASE builds of your extension easily.
+Debug builds are deployed in a way that makes for easy debugging.
+Release builds reference files that are sensibly stitched, minified, etc.
+1. Packaging and signing of the code is happening automatically on every grunt run for simplicity and ease of use.
+I'll do this more smartly later.
+1. A very minimal architecture that handles automatic theming (based on Adobe's CEP samples) and a few helper classes to ease interop with JSX code.

-Currently the code in the repo has only been tested to work with After Effects 2014 and 2015 on OSX.
+The code in the repo has only been tested to work with After Effects 2014 and 2015 on OSX.
 I'm fairly certain this project will work out of thebox for Windows but it has never been tested and there's no automation around Windows